utxo-company/bullet/paper/bullet.typ

 - Multiple parties can participate in complex exchanges without requiring direct coordination
 - All-or-nothing execution ensures transactions either complete fully or fail completely
 - New use cases like atomic flash loans become possible, where borrowed value must be returned within the same transaction
+- Similar to other Bullet operations, users only pay fees when the transaction is successfully included on the blockchain, not when loan attempts fail
-- Risk is minimized as failure results in no value movement
+- Risk is minimized as failure results in no value movement or fee payment

 This creates more robust peer-to-peer trading possibilities while maintaining the security guarantees of atomic execution.